RTB4FREE/bidder/README.md

 It provides a system console, a campaign manager, and bid test page.

-For information on the ZerpMQ based commands for the RTB4FREE bidder look here: http://rtb4free.com/details_new.html#ZEROMQ
+For information on the ZeroMQ based commands for the RTB4FREE bidder look here: http://rtb4free.com/details_new.html#ZEROMQ